-A candidate will not be permitted to register for a sequential course when a grade of "I" (incomplete) or "F" (failure) has been received in a prerequisite course.
+A candidate will not be permitted to register for a sequential course when a grade lower than a B-or an "I" (incomplete has been received in a prerequisite course.

 Policy for Grading Disputes

 Grade disputes shall be limited to concerns about the method(s) (i.e., error in calculation of grades) by which grades are determined.
 A candidate seeking to dispute a decision regarding a course grade and/or other evaluation should seek solutions through the following administrative channels by entering at the appropriate level and proceeding in the order stated: